hankui/LANA-cloud-mask-codes-for-Landsat-8-9/README.txt

 		-csv file storing the mean and standard deviation values for each band used for normalization
 	* v31_4.epoch100.batch64.M1.test1.model.h5
 		-trained CNN model with h5 format
+		-note this file could be in https://zenodo.org/record/7786456#.ZEf693aZNaQ due to the file size limitation in github

 **************************************************************************************************************
 Perparation: